getgauge/docs.gauge.org/configuration.rst

     # Should be either relative to the project directory or an absolute path.
     # Default theme is used if not set
     GAUGE_HTML_REPORT_THEME_PATH = custom_theme_path

+    # sets the excluded dirs for gauge.
+    # Gauge always looks for concepts in the whole project, folders starting
+    # with dot(.) are excluded and a user can add folders to the excluded
+    # folders list by passing a comma separeted paths of folder.Paths can be
+    # relative to the path of directory or absolute.
+    gauge_exclude_dirs = src/test,bin

 .. _environments: